MoonPoet/xaprb-src/content/slides/index-postgresql-database-postgresconf-2018/index.md

 class: img-right

 .col[
-# 6. But Don't Fear Indexes
+# 6. But Don’t Fear Indexes

-Caution: &ldquo;unused&rdquo; indexes often really aren't!
+Caution: &ldquo;unused&rdquo; indexes often really aren’t!

-Indexes are a lot less expensive than you'd guess.
+Indexes are a lot less expensive than you’d guess.
 Cost/benefit tradeoffs usually weigh in favor of indexes.

-For a rigorous analysis, see Lahdenmaki and Leach's book.
+For a rigorous analysis, see Lahdenmaki and Leach’s book.
 ]

 .rc[